wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 - **Location:** `src/lib/components/visualization/InteractiveExercise.svelte`
 - **Responsibilities:**
   - Serves as a generic, reusable top-level component for most interactive exercises.
+  - Manages the overall layout using CSS Flexbox.
+This includes a dedicated **dialog area** (typically for instructions or introductory text), the main **visualization area** (`VisContainer`), and a dedicated **controls area** (for primary exercise controls).
+The dialog and controls areas are typically visible in the normal view and hidden in fullscreen mode.
-  - Manages the overall layout and integrates the Scene, HUD, and Control Panel components passed to it as props.
+  - Integrates the Scene, HUD, and Control Panel components passed to it as props.
   - Handles fullscreen toggling logic internally using the `useFullscreen.ts` Svelte action.
   - Manages a `resetKey` to allow for re-initialization of the visualization.
-  - Provides slots for content, particularly for control panels within the HUD.
+  - Uses Svelte Snippets extensively for content projection:
+    - Accepts optional `dialogAreaSnippet?: Snippet<[{ isFullscreen: boolean }]>` for the dialog/instructional content.
+    - Accepts optional `controlsAreaSnippet?: Snippet<[{ isFullscreen: boolean }]>` for the main exercise controls.
+    - Passes a `controlsSnippet` (derived from `ControlPanelComponent` and `controlPanelProps`) _to_ the `HudComponent`.
+This snippet is for controls that should be _within_ the HUD, often relevant in fullscreen mode.
   - Uses placeholder components (`PlaceholderScene.svelte`, `PlaceholderHud.svelte`, `PlaceholderControls.svelte`) from `src/lib/components/visualization/generic-exercise-parts/` if custom components are not provided.
-- **Key Props:** `SceneComponent`, `HudComponent`, `ControlPanelComponent`, `sceneProps`, `hudProps`, `controlPanelProps`, `exerciseTitle`.
+- **Key Props:**
+  - `SceneComponent`: The Svelte component for the 3D scene.
+  - `HudComponent`: The Svelte component for the 2D HUD overlay.
+  - `ControlPanelComponent`: The Svelte component for controls that will be rendered _inside_ the HUD (via the `controlsSnippet` passed to the HUD).
+  - `dialogAreaSnippet` (Optional): A Svelte Snippet to render content in the designated dialog area.
+Receives `{ isFullscreen: boolean }` as a parameter.
+  - `controlsAreaSnippet` (Optional): A Svelte Snippet to render content in the designated main controls area.
+Receives `{ isFullscreen: boolean }` as a parameter.
+  - `sceneProps`: Props to pass to the `SceneComponent`.
+  - `hudProps`: Props to pass to the `HudComponent`.
+  - `controlPanelProps`: Props to pass to the `ControlPanelComponent` (rendered within the HUD).
+  - `exerciseTitle`: A title for the exercise, often used by the HUD.
+  - `onResetRequestedByHudCallback`: Callback for when the HUD's reset mechanism is triggered.
+  - `onFullscreenStatusChangeCallback`: Callback for when fullscreen status changes.

 ### 2. Custom Scene Component (e.g., `MyExerciseScene.svelte`)